mendix/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 The Amazon Bedrock connector requires Mendix Studio Pro version 9.18.0 or above.

-To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version {MINIMUM REQUIRED VERSION} or higher](https://marketplace.mendix.com/link/component/120333).
+To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 2.3.1 or higher](https://marketplace.mendix.com/link/component/120333).
 It is crucial for the Amazon Bedrock connector to function correctly.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/connectors/aws/aws-authentication/).

 ### 1.3 Licensing and Cost